Carlos Mérida: Career

 Mérida’s art career began when he was still a teenager.
 His family’s move back to Guatemala City put him in touch with various artists and intellectuals.
 At age nineteen, he approached Catalan artist and writer Jaime Sabartés, who helped Mérida organize his first individual exhibition at the offices of the El Economista newspaper in Guatemala City in 1910.

 As there was little opportunity for artists in Guatemala, in 1910, Mérida traveled to Paris with a friend named Carlos Valenti on a German cargo ship.
 From then until 1914, he lived and worked in Paris and traveled much of Europe.
 This put him in touch with European avant garde artists such as Van Dagen, Amedeo Modigliani, Pablo Picasso and Piet Mondrian as well as Latin American artists studying in Europe such as Diego Rivera, Jorge Enciso, Ángel Zárraga and Dr. Atl.
 He exhibited his work in venues such as the Independent Salon and the Giroux Gallery in Paris.
-For unknown reasons, his traveling companion committed suicide in his studio, which affected Mérida deeply and temporarily losing interest in art.
+For unknown reasons, his traveling companion committed suicide in his studio, which affected Mérida deeply and he temporarily lost interest in art.
 He was helped in overcoming this by Roberto Montenegro.